Skip to footer content

 $vbLabelText $csharpLabel

-This code shows several best practices: using Path.Combine to build file paths correctly regardless of the operating system, creating directories as needed with Directory.CreateDirectory, and verifying file existence before attempting to open the PDF in the default viewer.
+This code demonstrates several best practices: using Path.Combine to build file paths correctly regardless of the operating system, creating directories as needed with Directory.CreateDirectory, and verifying file existence before attempting to open the PDF in the default viewer.

 using IronPdf;